Universally unique identifier: Version 4 (random)

-A version 4 UUID is randomly generated.
-As in other UUIDs, 4 bits are used to indicate version 4, and 2 or 3 bits to indicate the variant (10_{2} or 110_{2} for variants 1 and 2 respectively).
-Thus, for variant 1 (that is, most UUIDs) a random version 4 UUID will have 6 predetermined variant and version bits, leaving 122 bits for the randomly generated part, for a total of 2^{122}, or 5.3×10^36 (5.3 undecillion) possible version-4 variant-1 UUIDs.
-There are half as many possible version 4, variant 2 UUIDs (legacy GUIDs) because there is one less random bit available, 3 bits being consumed for the variant.
+A version-4 UUID is randomly generated.
+As in other UUIDs, four bits are used to indicate version 4, and two or three bits to indicate the variant (10_{2} or 110_{2} for variants 1 and 2 respectively).
+Thus, for variant 1 (that is, most UUIDs) a random version-4 UUID will have six predetermined variant and version bits, leaving 122 bits for the randomly generated part, for a total of 2^{122}, or 5.3×10^36 (5.3 undecillion) possible version-4, variant-1 UUIDs.
+There are half as many possible version-4, variant 2 UUIDs (legacy GUIDs) because there is one less random bit available, three bits being consumed for the variant.

-Per RFC 9562, the seventh octet's most significant 4 bits indicate which version the UUID adheres to.
-This means that the first hexadecimal digit in the third group always starts with a 4 in UUIDv4s.
-Visually, this looks like this xxxxxxxx-xxxx-Mxxx-Nxxx-xxxxxxxxxxxx, where M is the UUID version field.
-The upper two or three bits of digit N encode the variant.
-Values are 8, 9, A or B for the 2 bit indication, values C or D for the 3 bit indication.
-For example, a random UUID version 4, variant 1 could be 8D8AC610-566D-4EF0-9C22-186B2A5ED793.

 Version 7 (timestamp and random)

-Version 7 UUIDs (UUIDv7) are designed for keys in high-load databases and distributed systems.

-UUIDv7 begins with a 48 bit big-endian Unix Epoch timestamp with approximately millisecond granularity.
-The timestamp can be shifted by any time shift value.
-Directly after the timestamp follows the version nibble, that must have a value of 7.
-The variant bits have to be 10x.
-The remaining 74 bits are random seeded counter (optional, at least 12 bits but no longer than 42 bits) and random.

-Two counter rollover handling methods can be used together: